List of BanG Dream! characters: Chiyu Tamade

 Chiyu Tamade (珠手 ちゆ, Tamade Chiyu), also known as CHU2 (チュチュ, Chuchu), is the band's leader, producer, DJ, and rapper.
 She is a 14-year-old girl who had skipped grades to become a third-year high school student at Celosia Girls' Academy, an international school.
 Due to her overseas education, she is fluent in English and tends to include English words while talking.
 Her mother is a decorated violinist, a pedigree that Chiyu struggles to live up to until she becomes a producer.

-She originally wanted to join Roselia as a producer but was rejected by Yukina Minato, prompting her to form Raise A Suilen to take on Roselia.
-Chiyu decides to steal Tae from Poppin'Party in order to defeat them, though her plan ultimately fails; in Tae's place, she is forced to rely on a backing track for guitar as auditions for replacement guitarists do not produce results.
-She enters RAS into the Girls Band Challenge and recruits Rokka after finding a video of her cultural festival performance.
-Although RAS enjoys success in the Challenge voting, Chiyu grows annoyed at her band members interacting with Poppin'Party and Roselia and forbids them from meeting.
-When the band's members part ways and Reona disappears as a result, she becomes despondent until she is motivated by Rei to reconcile.
-Upon making amends with Reona, Chiyu becomes more sociable toward the other bands ahead of the Girls Band Challenge, though she maintains her air of professionalism.
-Following the Girls Band Challenge, she begins helping other bands whenever needed.

 Chiyu is voiced by Risa Tsumugi, the final member to join the band.
 Tsumugi hosts the RAS-themed Radio R･I･O･T program with Reo Kurachi.
 In the English dub, she is voiced by Hilary Haag.

 Morfonica

 Morfonica is a symphonic rock band consisting of five second-year students at the prestigious Tsukinomori Girls' Academy.
 Similar to Poppin'Party, Roselia, and Raise A Suilen, Morfonica's cast members perform their own music.
 The band's name is a portmanteau of "morpho" and "symphonic".

 Morfonica's members make their debut in Girls Band Party!s second main story, which overlaps with their band story "Morfonica, To the Sparkling World"; their second band story "Fly with the night" concerns Rui's role in the band.
 The band's first anime appearance takes place in the spin-off BanG Dream!
 Girls Band Party!
 Pico: Ohmori.

 The band's members host the weekly YouTube show Morfonical.